The Conway-Miyamoto correspondences for the Fischer 3-transposition groups: Introduction

 The organization of this article is as follows.
 In Section 2, we recall some basic properties about Virasoro VOAs \cite{FZ,W} and the dihedral algebras constructed in \cite{LYY1,LYY2}.
 In Section 3, we give a construction of 3-transposition groups using the 3A-algebra.
 We first fix a pair of Ising vectors $a, b\in V$ such that $a$ and $b$ generate a 3A-algebra in $V$ and then consider the set of Ising vectors $I_{a,b}$ of $V$ such that $\la a,x\ra$ and $\la b,x\ra$ are isomorphic to the 2A-algebra for all $x\in I_{a,b}$.
-We will show that the Miyamoto involutions associated to Ising vectors of $I$ generate a $3$-transposition group in $\aut(V)$.
-In Section 4, we will determine all possible structures of the sub VOA generated by $a$, $b$, $x$, $y$ for any $x$, $y\in I_{a,b}$ and then introduce the (2A,3A)-generated subalgebras $X^{[i]}$ for $i\geq 0$.
-The commutant subalgebras of $X^{[i]}$ are used to study inductive 3-transposition subgroups.
-In Section 5, we will apply our results to the moonshine VOA and Fischer 3-transposition groups $\Fi_{23}$ and $\Fi_{22}$.
-The Conway-Miyamoto correspondence between the 2A-involutions of $\Fi_{23}$ and $c=c_5$ Virasoro vectors of $\com_{V^\natural} X^{[0]}$ and that between the 2A-involutions of $\Fi_{22}$ and $c=c_6$ Virasoro vectors of $\sigma$-type of $\com_{V^\natural} X^{[1]}$ will be established.
-In the appendix, we will give explicit constructions of the VOAs mentioned in Section 4.
+We will show that the Miyamoto involutions associated to Ising vectors of $I_{a,b}$ generate a $3$-transposition group in $\aut(V)$.
+In Section 4, we will determine all possible structures of the subVOA generated by $a$, $b$, $x$, $y$ for any $x$, $y\in I_{a,b}$ and then introduce inductive subalgebras $X^{[i]}=\la a,b,x^1,\dots,x^i\ra$ for $i\geq 0$.
+The commutants of subalgebras $X^{[i]}$ are used to study inductive structures of the 3-transposition group obtained in Section 3.
+The results in Section 4.2 will not be used in the later section but we will need these results in our future work so that we include them.
+In Section 5, we will apply our results to the moonshine VOA and the Fischer 3-transposition groups $\Fi_{23}$ and $\Fi_{22}$.
+The Conway-Miyamoto correspondence between the 2A-involutions of $\Fi_{23}$ and $c=c_5$ Virasoro vectors of $\VF_{23}=\com_{V^\natural} X^{[0]}$ and that between the 2A-involutions of $\Fi_{22}$ and $c=c_6$ Virasoro vectors of $\sigma$-type of $\VF_{22}=\com_{V^\natural} X^{[1]}$ will be established.
+In the appendix, we will give explicit constructions of the VOAs studied in Section 4.

 The authors used computer algebra systems Risa/Asir for the calculations in Griess algebras and GAP 4.7.4 for Linux for the character calculations of finite groups.

 \paragraph{Acknowledgement.} Part of this work has been done while the author(s) were staying at Academia Sinica in September 2011, March 2013 and March 2015, at National Taitung University in March 2013 and March 2015, at Imperial College London during ``Majorana Theory, the Monster and Beyond'' in September 2013, at National Dong Hwa University in March 2014, at Mathematisches Forschungsinstitut Oberwolfach during ``Subfactor and Conformal Field Theory'' in March 2015, and at Sichuan University in September 2015.
 They gratefully acknowledge the hospitality there.
 H.Y. thanks Masaaki Kitazume, Atsushi Matsuo, Masahiko Miyamoto, Hiroki Shimakura and Katsushi Waki for valuable comments and helpful discussions.